FIATA/eFBL/README.md

 See [Documentation](https://fiata.github.io/eFBL/schema_doc.html)

+You can use the online [validator](https://fiata.github.io/eFBL/validator/) we have provided here: https://fiata.github.io/eFBL/validator/

 ## Model

 The general model below is indicative only.
 Please refer to the json-schema and the generated documentation for exact definitions.